 Athabasca County Agricultural Services has a helpful brochure to identify and understand the goals for weed control in Alberta.

 Athabasca County’s Agricultural Service Department has a variety of equipment available to lend and rent.
 The equipment is located at the County’s Public Works yard in Athabasca.
-For booking arrangements please call the Agriculture Service Department office at780-675-2273.
+For booking arrangements, please call the Agriculture Service Department office at 780-675-2273.